| AI Mandate Playbook

 Cross-Functional Governance

 Once automations move to the GL, they stop being finance projects.
-They become company infrastructure — touching systems IT never reviewed, data legal hasn't approved, controls that external auditors have opinions on.
+They touch systems IT never reviewed, data legal hasn't approved, and controls that external auditors will have opinions on.

 Steering Committee MemberWhat They Need to Own